objcio/articles/2015-02-10-gpu-accelerated-image-processing.md

 textureCoordinate = inputTextureCoordinate.xy;
 ```

 Finally, we are extracting the X and Y positions of the texture coordinate at this vertex.
-We only care about the first two components of `inputTextureCoordinate`, X and Y. The coordinate was initially fed into the vertex shader with four attributes, but we only care about two of them.
-Instead of feeding more attributes than we need to to our fragment shader, we are stripping out the ones we need and assigning them to a variable type that will talk to the fragment shader.
+The coordinate was initially fed into the vertex shader with four attributes, but we only care about the first two components of `inputTextureCoordinate`, X and Y. Instead of feeding more attributes than we need to to our fragment shader, we are stripping out the ones we need and assigning them to a variable type that will talk to the fragment shader.

 This vertex shader stays pretty much the same for all of our various image filter programs, so the rest of the shaders we will be focusing on for this article will be fragment shaders.

 ### The Fragment Shader ###

-Now that we have gone over our simple vertex shader, let's take a look at the simplest fragment shader you can implement: a passthrough filter:
+Now that we have gone over our simple vertex shader, let's take a look at the simplest fragment shader you can implement — a passthrough filter:

 ```glsl
 varying highp vec2 textureCoordinate;